gro-intelligence/api-client/docs/authentication.rst

 .. contents:: Table of Contents
   :local:

 To work with the Gro API, you need an authentication token.
 This token needs to be sent along with every request made to the API.
-This is typically done by using one of the included Client classes (:code:`Client`, :code:`GroClient`, :code:`BatchClient`, or :code:`CropModel`): you provide your access token when creating the object, and then every API request made thereafter automatically includes the token.
+This is typically done by using one of the included Client classes (:code:`GroClient` or :code:`CropModel`): you provide your access token when creating the object, and then every API request made thereafter automatically includes the token.

 Retrieving a token
 ==================